breadboard-ai/breadboard/recipes/apis/llm/gemini/v1beta3/README.md

 # Gemini API

-This is a set of recipes that demonstrate how to use the Gemini API.
+This is a set of boards that demonstrate how to use the Gemini API.

 ## embedText

-### Running the Recipe
+### Running the Board

 ### Inputs